-The Analysis and Assessment of Suwon's Intelligent Traffic System (ITS) surveyed the citizens' satisfaction with the parking enforcement systems.
-The following diagrams show the perceived effectiveness of the enforcement parking services derived from the findings of the survey.
+An analysis and assessment of Suwon's Intelligent Traffic System (ITS) was conducted to survey public satisfaction with the parking enforcement systems.
+The following diagrams show the perceived effectiveness of the enforcement parking services as derived from the findings of the survey.

-Figure 3: Findings from the Suwon demand survey
+Figure 3: Findings of the Suwon demand survey

-3) Allows for significant reduction of on-site dispatches and workload while preventing illegal parking with great effectiveness - automated plate number recognition with monitoring cameras (more than 100m away) (Geonah Information Technology, 2016)
+3) Enables a significant reduction of on-site dispatches and workload while preventing illegal parking very effectively - automated plate number recognition with monitoring cameras (more than 100m away) (Geonah Information Technology, 2016)

-9. Challenges and Solutions
+Challenges and Solutions

-1) While the automated systems contributed to an unprecedented increase in cases of illegal parking being identified and also proved to be highly effective in preventing illegal parking, it has been pointed out that an excessive number of parking regulation violators have been declared exempt from the punishment following enforcement.
+1) While the automated systems contributed to an unprecedented increase in the cases of illegal parking being identified, and also proved to be highly effective in preventing illegal parking, it has since been pointed out that an excessive number of parking regulation violators were declared exempt from the punishment following enforcement.

-The following table shows a gradual decrease of the collection ratio of parking fines since 2011, and commentators point out that the decrease has been caused by excessive exemption.
+The following table shows a gradual decrease of the collection rate (%) of parking fines since 2011.
+However, some commentators have pointed out that the decrease was caused by excessive exemptions.

-Table 9: Amount and Ratio of Fines Imposed and Collected for Parking and Standing Violations by Year
+Table 9: Amount and Percentage of Fines Imposed and Collected for Parking and Standing Violations by Year